Consumer-Based Christianity

 Regarding Easter

-Christians in the first century A.D. did not celebrate anything called Easter.
-The word “Easter” in Acts 12:4 of the KJV is a disappointing translation of the original word “pascha,” meaning the Jewish holiday called Passover.
-Although many today celebrate Easter as the day Jesus was resurrected, Passover was not the day Jesus was resurrected, but the night/day He was slain (the Jewish day began at evening and lasted until the next evening; Gen.… Read more
+Though many today celebrate Easter as the day Jesus was resurrected, Passover was not the day of His resurrection, but the night and day He was slain (the Jewish day began at evening and lasted until the next evening; Gen.… Read more